Charles Payne (television personality): Finance industry

 Payne began his career on Wall Street as an analyst at E. F. Hutton in 1985.
 Payne is the chief executive officer and principal financial analyst of Wall Street Strategies, a stock market research firm he founded in 1991.

-In 1999, Payne settled with the SEC over a complaint alleging that on at least eight occasions, Wall Street Strategies recommended that its clients purchase members' stock through recorded messages on its telephonic stock recommendation service.
-The complaint also alleged that Payne failed to disclose that he received payments from members to promote members stock.
+In 1999, Payne settled with the SEC over a complaint alleging that, on at least eight occasions, Wall Street Strategies recommended that its clients purchase members' stock through recorded messages on its telephonic stock recommendation service.
+The complaint also alleged that Payne failed to disclose that he received payments from members to promote members' stock.
 Without admitting or denying the alleged violations, Payne consented to the entry of a permanent injunction against violations of Section 17(b) of the Securities Act of 1933.
 In addition, Payne agreed to pay a civil penalty of $25,000.

 In 2007, Payne released his first book titled Be Smart, Act Fast, Get Rich: Your Game Plan for Getting It Right in the Stock Market.
 He has made several appearances on C-SPAN.

 Fox Business

 In 2007, Payne joined Fox Business as a contributor.
 In 2014, he became the host of Making Money with Charles Payne.

 In June 2019, Payne claimed, "When President Obama was elected, the market crashed … Trump was up 9%, President Obama was down 14.8% and President Bush was down almost 4%.
 There is an instant reaction on Wall Street."
 PolitiFact described the claim as "mostly false", noting that while the numbers put forth are completely correct some experts dismiss the causal claims put forth by Payne, and instead attribute the market crash to broader economic forces and long-term trends.

 In July 2017, Payne was suspended by Fox Business pending an investigation after a former network guest, Scottie Nell Hughes, accused him of rape.
-Payne denied the charge, but acknowledged having had a three-year-long "romantic relationship" with Hughes before the accusation was made.
+Payne denied the charge, but acknowledged having had an extramarital three-year-long "romantic relationship" with Hughes before the accusation was made.
 Hughes, who kept an apartment near Fox's Manhattan headquarters for the duration of the affair, claimed she believed it would help her obtain a permanent position at the network.
 Her appearances were drastically reduced after she ended the affair in 2015 and reported Payne to Fox.
 On 8 September 2017, Payne's suspension was lifted.